CityofToronto/COVID-19-Persons-Under-Investigations-Bulk-Upload/CSV_Fields.md

 ### 29. patient_symptoms

-* Fever
+Fever
-* Difficulty Breathing/SOB
+Difficulty Breathing/SOB
-* Cough
+Cough
-* Fatigue
+Fatigue
-* Headache
+Headache
-* Sore Throat
+Sore Throat
+Asymptomatic
-* Other
+Other

 ### 32. patient_exposures

-* Travel to an affected country
+Travel to an affected country
-* Travel to another country
+Travel to another country
-* Was on a cruise ship
+Was on a cruise ship
-* Have close contact with a confirmed or probable case of COVID-19
-* Have close contact with a person with acute respiratory illness who has been to an affected area* within 14 days prior to their illness onset
+Have close contact with a confirmed or probable case of COVID-19 Have close contact with a person with acute respiratory illness who has been to an affected area* within 14 days prior to their illness onset
-* Have laboratory exposure to biological material (e.g.primary clinical specimens, virus culture isolates) known to contain COVID-19
+Have laboratory exposure to biological material (e.g.primary clinical specimens, virus culture isolates) known to contain COVID-19
+Health Care setting
+Institutional Setting
+Community transmission
+Unknown source
-* Other
+Other

 ### 34. patient_travel_affected_area